SAP/jenkins-library/documentation/docs/scripts/configurationMerger.md

 #### Description

 A step is usually configured by default values, configuration values from the configuration file and the parameters.
-The methods can merge these sources.
+The method can merge these sources.
 Default values are overwritten by configuration file values.
 These are overwritten by parameters.

 #### Parameters